The Best Diet For Your Blood Sugar, According To Mayo Clinic Research

-Luckily, a new study, published in the most recent edition of JAMA Network Open, helped increase our understanding of what interventions are most effective for controlling blood sugar.
-It showed that an individualized diet—especially one that accounts for differences in people's gut microbiome—is the most effective at managing blood sugar levels, bringing us one step closer to actually fending off this epidemic of blood sugar imbalance, which is quickly spreading to the rest of the world, as well.
+Luckily, a new study2, published in the most recent edition of JAMA Network Open3, helped increase our understanding of the individual response to carbohydrates, proteins, and fats in food by creating a predictive model of individualized caloric response based on a variety of individualized features including age, BMI, etc and the microbiome.
+It suggested that an individualized diet—especially one that accounts for differences in people's gut microbiome—is the most effective at managing blood sugar levels, bringing us one step closer to actually fending off this epidemic of blood sugar imbalance, which is quickly spreading to the rest of the world, as well.

 When it comes to blood sugar, we have to look at the full picture.

 For this particular study, scientists at the Microbiome Program, Center for Individualized Medicine at Mayo Clinic followed over 300 people for six days.
 They each ate a bagel and cream cheese for breakfast and then ate whatever they wanted for the rest of the day.
 The researchers collected stool samples from each participant, measured their glycemic responses to the foods they ate by having them wear a blood glucose monitor, and collected information about how much and what they ate and how often they exercised.